 Warm honey highlights can accentuate and breathe life into lighter ash brown hair.
 This gives you a brighter and lighter blonde balayage.

-This bright, ash brown natural color on hair with honey accents really suits cool skin that has pink undertones.
+This bright, ash brown hair with honey accents really suits cool skin that has pink undertones.

 Short Brunette Hair with Platinum Blonde Highlights